 “Sailboats and Swans” is a series of portraits of prisoners in Russia and Ukraine.

-Chelbin’s work almost always takes the form of portraits and she usually photographs people outside the mainstream.
+Chelbin’s work almost always takes the form of portraits, and she usually photographs people outside the mainstream.
 She focuses on people who have a legendary quality about them—“a mix between odd and ordinary.”

 “When I was eventually allowed to take portraits inside the prison, I decided to ask the subjects about their crimes only after we had finished the photo session.
 I did not want to be influenced by the knowledge of what he or she did.
 I was only interested in the gaze and in unfolding a complicated scene for the viewer.

 “Prison is usually depicted in movies and television as full of energy and violence.
-I was surprised to find—the first time I entered a prison—a place of boring tiring routine.
-The majority of the men there are weak, fatigued and controlled by a small number of strong individuals.
+I was surprised to find—the first time I entered a prison—a place of boring, tiring routine.
+The majority of the men there are weak, fatigued, and controlled by a small number of strong individuals.
 There are men who committed terrible crimes and are now walking around like zombies.

 “The girls’s prison was another shock.
 Unlike the stories I heard, it was almost a haven, a place where girls who committed awful felonies are being kept safe from the dangers of the outside world, not the other way around.
-In the women’s prison I saw 22 year olds next to 70 year olds, women from the age of ‘maybe one day’ next to the age of ‘no hope at all.'”
+In the women’s prison I saw 22-year-olds next to 70-year-olds, women from the age of ‘maybe one day’ next to the age of ‘no hope at all.'”

 Can we guess what a person’s crime is just by looking at their portrait?
 Does a killer still look like a killer?
 Is it human to be weak and murderous at the same time?
-Chelbin’s intentions are to confuse the viewer and to confront him with these questions.
+Chelbin’s intentions are to confuse the viewer and to confront them with these questions.